Funny Bones: Plot

+Release

+Funny Bones opened on 14 screens in the United States on 24 March 1995 grossing $26,946 in its opening weekend ranking 18th.
+It went on to gross $532,268.
+It opened on 15 screens in the United Kingdom on 29 September 1995 and grossed £35,293 in its opening weekend ranking 14th.

 Home media

 Funny Bones was released on DVD on 2 September 2003.

 Reception

 In Empire, Andrew Collins gave the film 4/5 stars, writing: "Although Evans for many will be the film's selling point (and he turns in a delightfully demented performance, if a touch lax of Northern accent), it is the downbeat, timeless originality of Chelsom and Peter Flannery's story that marks it out for immortality.
 Not just a patronising pop at old-school vaudeville entertainers (although the freakshow audition scene is cruel fun), it is a beautifully written thesis on the in-built tragedy of laughter and the pain of nostalgia: 'Why do all the best things in life belong to the past?'
 A tower de force."

 A.L.
 Kennedy wrote in The Observer: "Funny Bones is steadfast in its exploration of every possible type of funny: funny that's stupid, skilful, angry, delighted, intellectual, insane; funny that's subjective, personal, insightful; funny that plays with body parts and stares at death, defies it; funny that defies life – its losses, its wounds, its despair; stolen, denied, abandoned and rediscovered funny.
 It's all here."

 Leonard Klady wrote in Variety: "Homage, memory and unabashed zaniness infect Funny Bones.
 It’s a tour de force for filmmaker Peter Chelsom, who chronicles a complex saga of vaudeville and shtick, pathos and absurdity.
 One can only quarrel with the density of the effort, which stuffs far too much story and sideshow into its modest frame. ...
 Funny Bones is an amusement park ride whose demands are often exhausting.
 But the experience culminates on a heady, spiritually satisfying note."

-On Rotten Tomatoes, the film has an approval rating of 63%, based on 19 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film has an approval rating of 60%, based on 20 reviews.